crunchy-devops/jenkins-pic/README.md

 scroll the log file, and get the secret value
 **DO NOT install any plugins now, we need a fresh install**

-## Change admin password
+## Change admin password, get an API token, set timezone
 click on admin in a left upper right hand side of a screen
 Hit configure
-select API
-and change the password and confirm
+select API Token , Add new token , give jetbrains name and Hit generate copy this token in your notepad for later use. change the password and confirm
 go to Defined time zone.
 Select Europe/Paris
 Press apply and save
 You may get some errors so you need to login in again using your new password.

 ## Overview
 Here is an overview of all tools:
-- GitLab is used for storing the Source Code
+- GitLab (optional) is used for storing the Source Code.
+- Github is the well-known website for archiving all your projects.
-- Jenkins contains build job and is triggered once projects in GitLab are updated
+- Jenkins contains build job and is triggered once projects in GitLab are updated.
-- As part of the CI build, Jenkins triggers a static code analysis and the results are stored in SonarQube
+- As part of the CI build, Jenkins triggers a static code analysis and the results are stored in SonarQube.
 - The Maven build uses Nexus as a Proxy Repository for all 3rd party libs.
-The build artifacts are deployed to the Nexus Release Repository
+The build artifacts are deployed to the Nexus Release Repository.
-- The Selenium Grid contains Docker containers running Chrome and Firefox and is used for UI tests
+- The Selenium Grid contains Docker containers running Chrome and Firefox and is used for UI tests.

 ## Access Tools
 ### With docker containers